Jackson’s water crisis requires long-term solutions and private investment

 While the 2% Solution has focused on issues such as the digital divide, lack of access in Black communities to health care and educational opportunities, and helping grow Black-owned businesses, a similar strategy focusing on environmental issues can quickly be created to tackle issues ranging from air quality to substandard drinking water.

 Urban revitalization strategist and radio host Majora Carter said that “no community should be saddled with more environmental burdens and less environmental benefits than any other.”
 Yet as we see time and time again—from trash incinerators in Chester, Penn., to filthy water in Jackson—Black communities across the country routinely bear the brunt of industrial pollution and negligence.
 In the case of Jackson, this comes in the form of sewer lines unable to deal with intense rainstorms, leaking 100-year-old pipes, malfunctioning water treatment plants, fault meters, and a woefully understaffed water utility.
+This just shows how important regular sewer cleaning services are in maintaining the integrity of sewer lines and avoid costly damages.

 Recognizing the problem, however, is only the first step in combating these types of structural and environmental racism.
 To right the wrongs that have plagued communities of color for decades, it is going to take a concerted effort on the part of both the public and private sectors, a good deal of money, and a commitment to long-term, sustainable change.